An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: An extension of Overbeck's attack

 \subsubsection{Relation to our problem.}

-The first important point is that almost any code of length $n+\lambda$ has a \textit{trivial right stabiliser}, \ie a stabiliser of the form $\{\alpha \bfI_{n+\lambda} ~|~ \alpha \in \Fq\}$.
+The first important point is that almost any code of length $n+\lambda$ has a \textit{trivial right stabilizer}, \ie a stabilizer of the form $\{\alpha \bfI_{n+\lambda} ~|~ \alpha \in \Fq\}$.
 However, the stabilizer of $\Lambda_i(\Cpub)$ is non trivial, since it contains the matrices \eqref{eq:idempotents}.

 The second point is that $\stabr{\Lambda_i(\Cpub)}$ can be computed by solving a linear system.
 In general, given a parity--check matrix $\bfH$ for $\CC$, the elements of $\stabr{\CC}$ are nothing but the solutions $\bfM \in \Mspace{n+\lambda}{\Fq}$ of the system